Compassion, Acceptance and Mindfulness in Dance and Performing Arts Conference:

 Courtney Walton, PhD.

-Senior Lecturer, Melbourne School of Psychological Sciences
+Senior Research Fellow, Melbourne School of Psychological Sciences

 University of Melbourne, Australia